 Travel can open more doors to learning about the world and about yourself than anything else in life.
 Knowing what to do, where to go and how to do this safely can be a challenge for young adults.

-This course aims to do two things.
-Firstly, it is designed to empower students to feel comfortable about planning their own independent travel as they become young adults.
+This course is designed to empower students to feel comfortable about planning their own independent travel as they become young adults.
 This course will help aspiring ambitious travellers with the following:

 - Planning the logistics and budgeting for exciting and meaningful travel itineraries, particularly in the quiet corners of the globe